“I just like things to be lovely. No pain, that’s my motto” [Norman, ‘The Dresser’, Act I]

 Matching him is Reece Shearsmith, a consummate, supremely talented actor, who has always been adept at portraying the duality in a character and has a keen eye for layering detail in a role.
 Allied to this are his unsurpassed comic skills, with a near genius ability to find humour in and mine laughs from almost any line or situation.
 He also has an extraordinary capacity for reaching the inner truthfulness in a role, bringing a depth of emotional intensity, as if he is living and experiencing a character’s feelings for real.
 It goes beyond empathy to total emotional commitment to the part he’s playing.

 This totality of a life is brilliantly denoted with an impeccable actor’s skill by Reece Shearsmith.
-He anchors Norman’s multifarious elements (fastidious, discrete, confidant, carer, waspish, camp) and his multiple, manifesting characteristics (bitterness, resentment, anger, despair) in the detailed choreographed physicality of his performance, with beautifully precise gestures, posture and changing countenance.
+He anchors Norman’s multifarious characteristics and elements (his fastidiousness, discretion, waspishness and campness, the role of confidant and carer) and his multiple, manifesting emotions (bitterness, resentment, anger and despair) in the detailed choreographed physicality of his performance, with beautifully precise gestures, body posture and changing countenance.
 Each fleeting facial expression gives something away and the “soulful eyes” of Norman are reflected in the twin pools of sadness that Reece summons from his own eyes.
-Then there is the tone and emphasis given to particular words and phrases, and the timing and beats that Shearsmith gives to certain lines – yet another intrinsic part of the meticulous work involved in constructing his performance.
+Then there is the tone and emphasis given to particular words and phrases, and the timing and beats that Shearsmith gives to certain lines.
+All are intrinsic to the meticulous work involved in constructing his version of Norman.

-The distinct choices made in Reece Shearsmith’s nuanced acting align faithfully to the dresser’s character and help to reveal Norman’s interior life (his past, present and anxious future) coalescing inside him.
-The array of subtleties which are involved draws the audience further in and encourages them to look with greater intensity at what is being depicted on stage: The more closely one looks and sees, the better you understand Norman – what his past was, his current motivations and the extent of his vulnerabilities.
+The distinct choices made in Reece Shearsmith’s nuanced acting align faithfully to the dresser’s character – expertly mining what is implicitly imparted within the play’s text – to reveal the interior life (his past, present and anxious future) coalescing within Norman.
+The array of subtleties which are deployed skillfully work at drawing the audience in, encouraging them to look with greater intensity at what is being depicted on stage.
+The more intently one sees and observes Norman, the better understood he is – what his past was, his current motivations and the extent of his vulnerabilities.
+The dresser is the elemental and tragic figure of this production rather than Sir, due to the immense sympathy Shearsmith arouses in the part.
+It is the transformative power of acting at its very best.

 There are many traits to this man and one elicited from the dualism in Reece’s performance is Norman’s need to conceal, to be in control, closed-in, guarded.
-This can be seen in the detail of his slicked down short hair, in the bib apron that sheaths him, in the fastidious way he mans his domain and serves Sir and in those glimpsed moments in the dressing room and as he stands in the wings watching Sir, where Norman seems shut down, momentarily lost in his own thoughts.
-These carefully delineated components in Shearsmith’s portrayal produce a feeling of a life having been lived on the periphery and in the shadows.
+This can be seen in the physical detail of his slicked down short hair, in the bib apron that sheaths him, in the fastidious way he mans his domain and serves his master and in those glimpsed moments in the dressing room and as he stands in the wings silently watching Sir on stage, where Norman seems to shut down, momentarily lost in his own thoughts.
+These carefully delineated components in Shearsmith’s portrayal produce a feeling of a life having always been lived on the periphery and in the shadows.
 Norman’s homosexuality is lightly signalled but there are enough derogatory remarks by other characters (“nancy-boys”, “buggers”, “pansy fraternity”) to know this was a time when gay men lived under perpetual threat and fear of discovery, where being discreet and hidden was a way to survive.

-Norman’s past makes reference to his attempts at an acting career (he has an aptitude for learning lines, recalling swathes of dialogue and reminding Sir of opening lines) That he was attracted to a profession which is about performance & pretence is telling.
-That it represented something important to him and fulfilled a need is illuminated in a beautifully played moment by Reece, when Norman acts out a scene from ‘Outward Bound’ with animated enjoyment.
+Norman’s past makes reference to his attempts at an acting career (he has an aptitude for learning lines, recalling large swathes of dialogue and reminding Sir of opening lines) That he was attracted to a profession which is all about performance and pretence is telling.
+That it represented something important and fulfilled a need in him is illuminated in a beautifully played moment by Reece, when Norman acts out a scene from ‘Outward Bound’ with animated enjoyment.

 Shearsmith’s creative decision to foreground Norman’s campness in his portrayal – through gesture, a fluidity in his body language and an exaggerated tone to his voice – reinforces the idea that performance is a form of protection for Norman.
 Camp is heightened behaviour, in which ostentatiousness and artifice are used to form an impression of command and being in control.
 There is a dynamism and energy associated with camp which Norman uses to bolster his position and own sense of usefulness and importance.
 Amplified energetic endeavours – he keeps himself busy and immersed in activity – are a distraction from his fraying inner doubts and done to convince himself that he is indispensable to Sir.
 There is such an energy and drive to Shearsmith’s performance in Act I. The liveliness and forced cheerfulness (“It’s a disease…hopefulness” as Madge terms it) he gives Norman is discernible and striking.
 You really get a sense of the dresser’s desperation behind it and the feeling that he is not only trying to rescue Sir but also save himself.